alexanderela/track-my-states/README.md

   * The user has the ability to sign out.

 ### Iteration 5: Basic display with mock content
+  * Create States database with unique id for each state.
   * Upon user sign in, page should display list of all states with option to toggle selection of each upon click.
   * Upon click of state, state should show active status and display card pertaining to that state.
   * Each state should have: